viewflow/django-fsm/README.md

 ### Signals

-`django_fsm.signals.pre_transition` and `django_fsm.signals.pre_transition` called before
+`django_fsm.signals.pre_transition` and `django_fsm.signals.post_transition` are called before
 and after allowed transition.
-No signals on invalid transition call.
+No signals on invalid transition are called.

 Arguments sent with these signals: